Veams/documentation/methodology/instruments/components/methodology__components.md

 [//]: #     ({{/wrapWith}})
 [//]: #     ({{#wrapWith "grid-col" colClasses="is-col-mobile-l-6"}})

 You can subdivide components using "partials."
-To structure sub elements of a component and define it.
-For example, to put a header `<header>` in an `<article>`, the naming using Veam's BEM-style naming convention could be `article__header.hbs`.
+To structure the partials of a component you first need to define them.
+For component defintion Veams uses a BEM-style syntax.
+For example, to put a `<header>` in an `<article>`, the naming using Veam's BEM-style naming convention could be `article__header.hbs`.

 [//]: #     ({{/wrapWith}})
 [//]: #     ({{#wrapWith "grid-col" colClasses="is-col-mobile-l-6"}})